MakerStudio-io/Sample_Repo/README.md

 We have two main branches:

 1. **main**: This is our production branch.
 Only stable and approved code is merged here.
+(Note: This branch could also be named `master` in some repositories.)
 2. **development**: This is our main working branch.
 All new features, bug fixes, and other changes are first merged here.

 ### Feature Branches